 Metropolitan incurs capital and operations and maintenance expenditures to support the CRA activities.
 The direct costs of the CRA activities include labor, materials and supplies, as well as outside services to provide repair and maintenance, and professional services.
 The CRA activities benefit from Water System Operations support services and management supervision, as well as Administrative and General activities of Metropolitan.
 Metropolitan finances past, current and future capital improvements on the CRA, and capitalizes those improvements as assets.
-The costs of Metropolitan's capital financing activities are apportioned to service functions, such as the CRA Conveyance and Aqueduct function.
-The potential benefits of the Colorado River Aqueduct allocable to the Standby Charge is shown as part of the \$158 million Non-SWP Conveyance and Distribution System line item in Table 1.
+The costs of Metropolitan's capital financing activities are apportioned to cost functions, such as the CRA Conveyance and Aqueduct function.
+The capital cost of the Colorado River Aqueduct and Inland Feeder in fiscal year 2020/21 is \$74.6 million, and is included in the Non-SWP Conveyance System line item in Table 1.
+Real property throughout Metropolitan's service area benefits from the availability of the CRA facilities and its integration into Metropolitan's system and therefore all such costs may be attributed to such parcels.
+However, Metropolitan's Standby Charge collects only \$43.8 million of the total \$284.2 million system costs, representing 15% of the total system costs.

-Bullhead National Mohave Adelanto Lake Havasu Hesperia Iron Mountain Valley restline Twentynine Yucca San Palms Valley Bernardino Fontana Eagle Mountain Pumping Plant Chino Hills Moreno, Valley Corona Little S Joshua Tree Orange ational Park Bernardi Palm Jacinto prings India Irvine La Quinta Blythe Murrieta Temecula Fallbrook Valley Center Oceanside.
-Vista Carlsbad Escondido San Ramona Desert State Solana Beach
+Bullhead National Mohave Adelanto Lake Havasu Hesperia Iron Mountair restline Twentynine Yucca San Palms Bernardino /alley Fontana Eagle Mountain Pumping Plant Chino Hills Moreno Valley Corona Joshua Tree ational Park Bernardi Orange Palm Jacinto prings Indio Jrvin e La Quinta Blythe Murrieta Temecula Fallbrook Valley Center Oceanside.
+Vista Carlsbad San Escondido Ramona Desert State Brawley Solana Beach